-Jeff Feldman is an Affiliate Professor of Law and teaches courses in civil procedure, trial, and appellate advocacy.
-Before joining the faculty, he had a long career as a trial and appellate lawyer.
-He maintains an of counsel affiliation with the Summit Law Group in Seattle, and continues to handle trial and appellate matters in Washington and Alaska.
+Jeff Feldman teaches in the areas of civil procedure, trial practice, and appellate advocacy.
+He also serves as the co-director of the law school’s Appellate Advocacy Clinic.
+Before joining the faculty, he had a long career as a trial and appellate lawyer, and he continues to handle trial and appellate matters in Washington and Alaska.

 Professor Feldman received the Philip A. Trautman Professor of the Year Award in 2019.
 He is the past recipient of the ACLU's Hero of Constitutional Rights Award, the Alaska Bar Association's Professionalism Award, and he twice received the U.S. District Court's Public Service Award.
 In 2013, he received the Alaska Bar Association's Human Rights Award for a decade of pro bono work on a death penalty case in Texas.